PeerMeHQ/know/daos/setup.md

 ### [Avatar] Use an existing NFT

-Similar to PEERIDs, Fellowships can have an NFT Avatar too.
+Similar to PEERIDs, Peerings can have an NFT Avatar too.
 In fact, they even use the same smart contract.
 In order to set or update a Peering's Avatar, create a proposal with a [Contract Call](./actions.md#call-contract) action and select the **PEERID** smart contract from the dropdown list:

 ![set avatar demo](/images/set-avatar-demo.png)